-(a) Microbial sampling of air within the primary engineering control devices, buffer areas, between the buffer area and ante area.
+Note: It is recommended that this be done using a pressure gauge or a velocity meter installed between the buffer area and ante area.
 In absence of a pressure gauge or velocity meter, unidirectional flow and velocity should be tested and documented semi-annually at the time of hood and room certification.